Gaurav2807/CPP-Problems/README.md

 3. Explaining the problem or concept.
 4. Writing the steps of execution of program at start.
 5. Writing Time and Space complexity for the given programme.

+Point to Remember :
+1. For the sake of easy search of programs, the nomenclature of programs has been done in "1.
+Programme name.cpp" format, which is absolutely wrong as per the guidelines provided    for the nomenclature of a C++ program.
+So the programs will not run directly.
+Please reset the name of program correctly in order to run it.